The Future Of Sales Is Advocacy

 “Who HATES IT when another human being calls them on the phone?”

 In a time where we’re constantly being bombarded with marketing messages, have unprecedented access to product information, combined with an always-connected lifestyle, Gary asserted that it is time itself which has become our most precious commodity.
-That sentiment combined with our predisposition for social media, texting, and self-service, has now led many of us use the word “hate” to describe the intrusion on our time when someone calls us on the phone and chooses to engage us on their terms instead of ours.
+That sentiment combined with our predisposition for social media, texting, and self-service, has now led many of us to use the word “hate” to describe the intrusion on our time when someone calls us on the phone and chooses to engage us on their terms instead of ours.
 An Aimia Institute survey found that 59% of people block unwanted phone calls or texts, 75% say they receive too many emails from brands, and 69% say this behavior has caused them to unfollow brands on social channels.

 The world of sales has changed

 So is sales doomed?
 In short: no. Forrester points out your sales team can still strongly influence the buyer’s journey.
 But in order to stay relevant and continue to add value, organizations need to shift their focus entirely to the customer and be mindful of their experience with our sales teams.
 Why?
-Because unfortunately many of our sales strategies are still based on traditional tactics like email blasts and call blitzes, that, in our customers eyes, bother them!
+Because unfortunately many of our sales strategies are still based on traditional tactics like email blasts and call blitzes, that, in our customer’s eyes, bother them!

 The good news is the industry is full of great examples of winning both market share and customer loyalty without bothering your buyer.
-For example Amazon, unquestionably the largest online eCommerce site in North America, has over $100B in annual sales – and few of us would describe our relationship with Amazon as bothersome.
+For example Amazon, unquestionably the largest online eCommerce site in North America, had over $280B in annual sales in 2019 – and few of us would describe our relationship with Amazon as bothersome.
 On Amazon, we search for things, buy, and view recommendations and suggestions personalized for us.
 That’s it.
 What about day-to-day?
 Well, when we’re looking for restaurant recommendations we can check Yelp or ask our Facebook friends.
 When we go on vacation, we ask others where they went and if they liked where they stayed.
 We seek personalized, contextual, and trustworthy information to make important buying decisions.
 The same way our customers do before they engage us.

-Disrupting inertia with advocacy
+Disrupting status quo bias with advocacy

 In business, we all have customers that love us and B2B companies have long recognized the value of advocates to driving revenue.
 After all, advocates provide trusted referrals and social proof, the highest converting source of leads.
 Advocates can share testimonials, participate in reference calls, and be featured in case studies.
 The problem is few organizations are able to mobilize their advocates systematically and consistently.